yegor256/blog/static/testimonials.md

 ones on design patterns and anti-patterns."
 &mdash; David J.

+"If I would be the one to decide what is irresponsible coding you would be imprisoned for a lifetime by me."
+&mdash; David R.

 "The ideas that you share are just awesome!"
 &mdash; Adrian C.